 |August 28th, 2020|

 EMV smart cards are equipped with the functionality to improve user experience and reduce the liability of frauds.
-For merchants who use EMV chip cards, liability for in-store frauds shifts to card issuers and banks, however the same falls upon merchants in case of conventional debit/credit card transactions.
+For merchants who use EMV chip cards, liability for in-store frauds shifts to card issuers and banks, however, the same falls upon merchants in the case of conventional debit/credit card transactions.
 So far, over 10 billion EMV chip cards are live and the number continues to grow at a rate of 20% each year.

 What is an EMV chip enabled card?

-Contrasting to this, an EMV chip enabled card generates a unique transaction code for each payment, this code cannot be used again.
+Contrasting to this, an EMV chip-enabled card generates a unique transaction code for each payment, this code cannot be used again.
 This dynamism makes them safer and more reliable.
-EMV chip cards can be used for contact, contactless and mobile payments and the technology is being used in credit, debit and prepaid smart EMV cards.
+EMV chip cards can be used for contact, contactless and mobile payments and the technology is being used in credit, debit, and prepaid smart EMV cards.

 Advantages of using an EMV chip enabled card:

 The technology is fairly simple yet substantially powerful to prevent fraud.
 With the advent and popularity of EMV chip cards, companies in the US have reported a 60% decline in fraud and counterfeit card usage.
 Businesses feel more at ease even in card-not-present transactions as the safeguards ensure effective authentication and reduce the scope for data theft too.
 These smart cards make it easier for both parties; the customers as well as the merchants.
 Here are some beneficial features of using an EMV chip-based credit/debit card payment option.